Best Practice Naming Conventions for Email Marketers to stay organised

 • ADV: access

-Custom Field names that are too long are a really bad idea in ActiveCampaign.
+Custom Field names that are too long are a really bad idea in ActiveCampaign and other email tech tools.

-Three tips for creating custom field names in ActiveCampaign
+Three tips for creating custom field names for email marketing

 1. Use lower case with spaces